Last Updated: July 6, 2021

 Since Amazon has so many products, there is a lot of competition, too.

-Amazon’s gross revenue per year is dependent on the sale of electronics and other products.
-The rest of the revenue is generated by third-party seller services, Amazon Kindle, Amazon Prime subscriptions, and Amazon Web Services.
+The Amazon total revenue is dependent on the sale of electronics and other products, as well as third-party seller services like Amazon Kindle, Amazon Prime subscriptions, and Amazon Web Services.

 (Source: World Population Review)

-Comparing the net profit to the GDP of countries in the world, Amazon ranks as the 51st richest country.
-It lies ahead of Qatar, Iraq, and Algeria and just before Greece, New Zealand, and Peru.
+Comparing the company’s net profit to the GDP of countries in the world, Amazon ranks as the 115thst richest country.
+It lies ahead of Botswana, Afghanistan, and Mali and just behind Bosnia And Herzegovina, Laos, and Papua New Guinea.

 Prepare to be mind-blown.

-On average, a US household makes $60,336.
+The average salary in the US is $52,276 per year.
 This means that it would take around 1.5 years for an average US household to make what Bezos makes in a minute.